Adamk99k/What-is-bitcoin-p1/README.md

 ## RESPONSIVE DESIGN
 * The whole website has responsive css media queries added that allow users to view it on all device screens such as Large desktop's down to a small iPhone 5 / SE sized screen.
 This is demonstrated with the image above this features section.

-## INFOMATION SECTIONS
-* What is Bitcoin? section : This section's text was a bunch of infomation i studied a wrote down.